 1. Quality—EB ink, such as GelFlex EB, produces Gravure-like quality compared to solvent ink.
 Some of the main factors include resolution and tonal value.
 GelFlex-EB is able to go to 180 LPI, resulting in a higher resolution and tone.
 There is also 50% less dot gain, giving the product a higher contrast, as well as brightness and smoother vignettes.
 EB ink also reduces graininess, has a higher solid ink density and boasts the highest physical properties.

-3. Eco-friendly—with EB ink, there are no VOCs.
+3. Eco-friendly—with electron beam ink, there are no VOCs.
 EB also reduces solvent emissions by 90% and ink composition by 60%.
 Also compared to solvent ink, EB requires less regulatory and insurance costs.

 4. Safety—EB has always been safe for food, that’s why it is FDA compliant, has the lowest odor, taint and extractables levels and both the workers and food itself won’t be negatively affected.